Fall Saturday Visit

 We offer the option to complete your audition either on-campus or using a video.
 Be sure to note the audition requirements below prior to your audition.

 We encourage students who are unable to attend an on-campus audition to submit a video audition.
 Follow the same instrument guidelines found below and upload your recorded audition pieces.
-All students who submit a video audition will be considered for the same scholarships awarded to those who audition on-campus.

 Contact Susanna Mayo, Coordinator of Conservatory Recruitment, by phone at 614-236-6101 or by email at firstname.lastname@example.org.